 - Launch the Zoom app on your smartphone.

-- Once a meeting has commenced, click on “More” and then on “Record.”
+- Once a meeting has commenced, click “More” and then “Record.”

-- Immediately, the “Recording” icon will appear on the screen and the recording will then begin.
-To stop or pause it, click the icon here.
+- The “Recording” icon will immediately appear on the screen, and the recording will begin.
+To stop or pause it, click the icon.

-Also, they have the option to record the shared screen, gallery view, active speaker, audio transcription, and other cloud recording features.
+Also, they can record the shared screen, gallery view, active speaker, audio transcription, and other cloud recording features.

 How to Record Zoom Meetings Without Host Permission

-You need to install the Loom Chrome Browser extension (for screen recording) and login into your account, to record a meeting on Zoom without the permission of the host.
+You must install the Loom Chrome Browser extension (for screen recording) and login into your account.
+You can record a meeting on Zoom without the host’s permission.